|Rookie scoring leader Kane seems up to task of helping revive Blackhawks|

 The top pick in the NHL draft in June is playing a prominent role for Chicago, which is putting together a season that could lead to the playoffs after it missed eight of the previous nine postseasons.
 Led by the curly haired 19-year-old, who looks like he's 14, the Original Six franchise is generating a buzz and starting to reconnect with its fans.

-Kane had 25 points, more than any other rookie, heading into the Blackhawks' game against Phoenix on Friday night.
+Kane had 27 points, more than any other rookie, heading into the Blackhawks' game at St. Louis on Saturday night.

 Not bad for someone who just finished high school.